raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

    Or you might just put a free distribution licence on it.
    I'm pretty sure this will keep you in community's favour.

-3. Stop trying to hide secrets which aren't secrets.
+3. Please stop trying to hide secrets which aren't secrets.
    I have full understanding for keeping secrets belonging to new features in hardware and so on.
 But there's no reason to hide  things which are common and even your competitions